 Since Brickert was immediately killed and did not radio in the moments leading up to his death, it is still a mystery why he chose to belly the plane rather than return to the airport using his functioning left engine.

-Unfortunately though, with the only working model of the Scaled Composites Pond Racer now destroyed, Bob Pond’s dream to supply the world with a new generation of racer planes was also shattered.
+Unfortunately though, with the only working model of the Scaled Composites Pond Racer now destroyed, Bob Pond’s dream to supply the world with a new generation of racer planes was also wrecked.